Time-Dependent Blackwell Approachability and Application to Absorbing Games: Introduction

-Zero-sum stochastic games~\citep{shapley1953stochastic} feature two players that repeatedly play a zero-sum game with an outcome function that depends on a state variable.
+Zero-sum stochastic games~\citep{shapley1953stochastic} feature two players who repeatedly play a zero-sum game with an outcome function that depends on a state variable.
 The state follows a Markov chain controlled by both players.
-A large part of literature studies asymptotic properties of this model as the number of stages grows to infinity---see \citet{MSZ}, and \citet{SZ16} for a recent survey.
-Consider the \textit{$T$-stage game}, where the payoff function is the expected average payoff over $T$ stages, and call $v_T$ its value.
-A cornerstone result is the convergence of $v_T$ as $T\to + \infty$~\citep{BK76}---the limit $v_\infty$ is called \textit{limit value}.
-A second one is the existence of the \textit{uniform value}~\citep{MN81}, i.e.\ whether for each $\varepsilon>0$, Player I (resp.\ Player II) has a strategy that guarantees $v_\infty-\varepsilon$ (resp.\ $v_\infty+\varepsilon$), for any sufficiently large $T$.
-Existence of uniform value has first been studied in a famous stochastic game example called \textit{Big Match}~\citep{gillette1957stochastic}.
-In the latter game, a 0-uniform optimal strategy for Player II is to play a fair coin toss at each stage.
-For Player I, \citet{blackwell1968big} proposed an $\varepsilon$-uniformly optimal strategy, which has the advantage of being defined and analyzed in an elementary fashion; the drawback however, is the difficulty to extract general ideas that could be applied to a wider class of games.
+In the $T$-stage game, the payoff function is the expected average payoff over $T$ stages, and we call $v_T$ its value.
+A large part of the literature studies the asymptotic properties of this model as the number of stages $T$ grows to infinity---see \citet{MSZ,sorin02b,SZ16,solan22} for general references.
+A subclass that has been intensively studied is \textit{absorbing games}, where the state can move at most once during the game, thus in an irreversible fashion.
+When the state space and the action sets are finite, \citet{kohlberg74} proved the convergence of $v_T$ as $T\to + \infty$~\citep{BK76}---the limit $v_\infty$ is called \textit{limit value}.
+Moreover, he proved the existence of the \textit{uniform value}~\citep{MN81}, i.e.\ for each $\varepsilon>0$, Player I (resp.\ Player II) has a strategy that guarantees $v_\infty-\varepsilon$ (resp.\ $v_\infty+\varepsilon$), for any sufficiently large $T$.
+Strategies satisfying such a property are called \textit{$\varepsilon$-uniform optimal}.
+The existence of the limit value and uniform value were generalized to any stochastic game with finite state space and finite action sets, respectively in \citet{BK76} and \citet{MN81}.
+The limit value may fail to exist when the state space is infinite~\citep{ziliotto16} or when one of the action sets is infinite~\citep{vigeral13}, even under strong topological assumptions.
+The situation is more positive in the case of absorbing games.
+Indeed, as far as the existence of limit value and uniform value is concerned, absorbing games with infinite state space can easily be reduced to a finite-state space setting.
+Moreover, absorbing games with compact action sets and separately continuous payoff and transition functions have a uniform value~\citep{MNR09}.
+The latter result was refined in \citet{HIR21}, who proved that there exist $\varepsilon$-uniform optimal strategies that can be generated by a finite-state space automaton with transition functions that only depend on the stage of the game.

-The present work constructs and analyzes such a strategy using a novel extension of Blackwell's approachability, with the hope that these tools and ideas would lead to a systematic approach for solving stochastic games, and be applied to a wide spectrum of other games and sequential decision problems.